gael-close/quarto-tech-memo/README.md

 ## Development

 Run a test suite with [Invoke](https://www.pyinvoke.org/).
-This will format the example memo in all variants
+This will format the example memo in all variants.

 ```bash
 invoke test (--gh)